stacklio/stackl/docs/content/advanced/documents_and_types.md

 : represents a logical network or security zone used within the IT infrastructure; subnets, security groups, etc

 **Location**
-: represents a logical (or physical) location used within the IT infrastructure; vmâ€™s, machines, ...
+: represents a logical (or physical) location used within the IT infrastructure; vm’s, machines, ...

 **Stack_Infrastructure_Template**
 : models IT infrastructure as infrastructure targets originating from the environment, location, and zone and possessing a set of infrastructure capabilities